CISLab-HKUST/SDS_Mapper/README.md

-# An Implemention of Variational Mapper on SDS based on ThreeStudio
+# An Implementation of Variational Mapper on SDS based on ThreeStudio

 ## Implemented based on `LODS` and `ThreeStudio`
 ### [LODS](https://yangxiaofeng.github.io/demo_diffusion_prior/)